openedx-unsupported/edx-app-ios/Pods/Smartling.i18n/README.md

 # Smartling.i18n.framework
-iOS Plurals Localization Library
+iOS 6+ Plurals Localization Library

+iOS (pre-iOS 7) localization did not support plural functionality out of the box.
+The **ios-i18n** library was designed to bridge that gap and provide a means for developers to seamlessly integrate plurals into their localized apps across any number of locales.

-> As of iOS 7 and Mac OS X 10.9 Mavericks, Foundation has the ability to specify localized strings according to pluralization and grammar rules.
+As of iOS 7 and Mac OS X 10.9 Mavericks, Foundation has the ability to specify localized strings according to pluralization and grammar rules.
 You can find more about this in the [Handling Noun Plurals and Units of Measurement](https://developer.apple.com/library/ios/documentation/MacOSX/Conceptual/BPInternational/LocalizingYourApp/LocalizingYourApp.html) section of the Internationalization and Localization Guide.

-> **ios-i18n** is not compatible with Apple's implementation, and does not handle new ".stringsdict" resource files.
+**ios-i18n** is not compatible with Apple's implementation, and does not handle new ".stringsdict" resource files.

-iOS (pre-iOS 7) localization does not support plural functionality out of the box.
-The **ios-i18n** library was designed to bridge that gap and provide a means for developers to seamlessly integrate plurals into their localized apps across any number of locales.

 ## Installation
 ### Via CocoaPods
-Update your podfile with
+Update your `Podfile` with

     pod 'Smartling.i18n', '~> 1.0'